MisterJames/misterjames/blog/source/_posts/AllReady-Moving-to-the-Next-Level.md

 We're looking for some designers to take our project and imagine what a better user experience would like.
 We need your help to draw a few references and do some conceptual work on a few screens for us to use as both inspiration and guideline.

+We're hoping to find connections to other charitable

 ## The Tech Stack
 You can be on any platform; the project runs on Windows, Mac and Linux.
 You don't need Visual Studio 2017, but it may make your life a little easier.
 Minimally you'll want a capable text-based IDE (like Visual Studio Code).